BearWithMe088/Image-coloring-and-secret-message-embedding/README.md

 # Image-coloring
-Given a gray image, it is coloured based on regions without manual selection of regions.
+Given a gray image, it is coloured based on regions without the manual selection of regions.
 Then a secret message is embedded into the image.